-- Weblab supports 8 devices at any one time (not documented in manual).
-The device under test is selected through the Device menu in the Channel Definition frame.
+- Weblab supports 8 devices at any one time.
+The device under test is selected through the Devices menu.
 Use any one of the devices labeled "6.720 MOSFET".
-The device location might change as weblab will be used in other subjects this semester. - A new and useful feature (not documented in the manual either) is the results persistence utility that is available under the File menu of the Channel Definition frame.
-Use Load Saved Results... to retrieve results from previous measurements (this new utility needs some debugging). - It takes a bit of thinking and trial and error to configure the HP4155B to acquire the required source-body diode measurements.
+The device location might change as weblab will be used in other subjects this semester. - It takes a bit of thinking and trial and error to configure the HP4155B to acquire the required source-body diode measurements.
 You might want to practice simple pn diode measurements in the devices labeled "6.012 pn Diode" that are available simultaneously.
 These are simple two-terminal pn diodes. - The required graphs need not be too fancy, just simply correct.
 They must have proper tickmarks, axis labeling and correct units.
-If there are several lines, each one should be properly identified (handwriting is OK). - If you encounter problems with the WebLab, please e-mail the TA, Joyce Wu (jowu@mtl.mit.edu), Prof. del Alamo (alamo@mit.edu), or the weblab system manager, Jim Hardison (hardison@mit.edu). - You have to exercise care with these devices.
+If there are several lines, each one should be properly identified (handwriting is OK). - If you encounter problems with WebLab, please e-mail the TA, Jorg Scholvin, Prof. del Alamo, or the weblab system manager, David Zych. - You have to exercise care with these devices.
 Please do not apply a higher voltage than suggested.
 The MOSFET is real and it can be damaged.
-If the characteristics look funny, try the second device and let us know. - It will be to your advantage to make good use of the Set-up and User-defined functions that are built into the tool under the File menu of the Channel Definition frame (see manual). - For research purposes, the system keeps a record of all logins and all scripts that each user executes and all results that are obtained.
+If the characteristics look funny, try the second device and let us know. - It will be to your advantage to make good use of the Set-up and User-defined functions that WebLab provides (see manual). - For research purposes, the system keeps a record of all logins and all scripts that each user executes and all results that are obtained.